-In this article, we share some advice on how to save money while you’re studying abroad, and how you can make some extra cash, too.
-When you’re preparing to live or study abroad, remember that your expenses will not only be tuition.
-You’ll also have living expenses like rent, food, and travel.
-But this doesn’t have to be a reason to decide not to study abroad in 2019, something SchoolApply can help you accomplish.
-SchoolApply can also help you research what scholarships are available so you can start school with some financial assistance.
-So, add “create a budget” to the top of your to-do list, right after converting your CGPA to GPA, and let’s see how many ways there are to save and earn money while you’re abroad.
+In this article, we share some advice on how you can make some extra cash, and save some money while studying abroad.
+When you’re preparing to live or study abroad, remember tuition is not your only expenses.
+You must also factor in living expenses like rent, food and travel.
+However, don’t let this overwhelm or deter you from studying abroad in 2019.
+SchoolApply can help with this process.
+SchoolApply can also help you research scholarships, so that you can start school with some financial assistance if required.
+So, add ‘create a budget’ to the top of your to-do list, right after converting your CGPA to GPA, and let’s see how many ways there are to save and earn money while you are studying abroad.

 How to save money while studying abroad

 Create a budget

 First things first: budget.
 The word itself probably makes you want to yawn, but it doesn’t have to be emotionally taxing.
 All you need to do is create a simple plan starting with the amount you will start with at the beginning of the school year, term or month.
 Then subtract all your required expenses, like tuition and rent.
 Create categories for all the things you think you’ll spend money on – groceries, going out, school supplies – and how much you think you’ll need to dedicate to each of these categories.
 Planning ahead will be a huge benefit!

 The national charity Brightside has developed an International Student Calculator to help you work out what money comes in, and what goes out.
 You might want to consider the 50/20/30 rule, where you spend 50% of your budget on your essential expenses, 30% on discretionary expenses, and save 20% for the future.

 2. Dine in and save